cleancode-katas/cleancode-kata-gildedrose/finish/cleancode-kata-gildedrose/README.md

 - Refactor move UpdateStrategy class to top level
 - Pass the item object directly to update method of strategy class
 - remove the extra constructor and field from strategy class

+Observation

+- the update method in strategy class
+- logic is divided into three parts
+- change of quality ignoring sellIn date
+- decrement in sellIn days
+- adjustment of quality for sellIn days less than zero

+Activity

+- Select first if and extract into method updateQualityIgnoringSellIn
+- Select second if and extract into method decrementSellIn
+- Select third if and extract into method adjustQualityForNegativeSellIn